rahulchaky/data-eng-camp/README.md

 Putting everything we learned to practice

-* Week 7 and 8: working on your project
+* Week 7, 8 & 9: working on your project
-* Week 9: reviewing your peers

 [More details](week_7_project)